impel-intelligence/dippy-bittensor-subnet/README.md

 The Dippy Roleplay subnet on Bittensor aims to create the world's best open-source roleplay LLM by leveraging the collective efforts of the open-source community.
 This subnet addresses the critical issue of loneliness, which affects a significant portion of the population and is linked to various mental and physical health problems.

 Current SOTA LLMs (Claude, OpenAI etc.) are designed for the assistant use case and lack the empathetic qualities necessary for companionship.
 While some companies (like Character AI and Inflection) have developed closed-source roleplay LLMs, the open-source alternatives lag significantly behind in performance.
+Furthermore, recent developments in the LLM space have prioritized objective reasoning capabilities, which only bring minor improvements to the role play space.
+Thus, the development of roleplay oriented models becomes even more important in the open source world.

 ![DIPPY](/assets/comp.png)